 Directed by Felix E. Feist

-In the late ’40s film noir was the default vehicle for ambitious filmmaking — after producing two early Anthony Mann noirs, even the much-maligned W. Lee Wilder made his mark with the interesting thrillers The Glass Alibi and The Pretender.
-After a very odd post-apocalyptic sci-fi epic and a decade of short subjects, the creative Felix E. Feist found his footing for a few years in noir, with the celebrated Death Thumbs a Ride and The Threat, effective thrillers fashioned with modest means.
+In the late ’40s film noir was the default vehicle for ambitious filmmaking — after producing two early Anthony Mann noirs even the much-maligned W. Lee Wilder made his mark with the interesting thrillers The Glass Alibi and The Pretender.
+After a very odd post-apocalyptic sci-fi epic and a decade of short subjects, the creative Felix E. Feist found his footing in noir for a few years, with the celebrated Death Thumbs a Ride and The Threat, effective thrillers fashioned with modest means.

 1950’s The Man Who Cheated Himself shows what Feist could do with a reasonable budget and an excellent script by two top pros, Philip MacDonald and Seton I. Miller.
 Produced independently by Jack L. Warner’s tearaway son Jack M. Warner, the show measures up to studio product in every respect.
 Its strong suit is some sensational location filming in San Francisco.
 Casting is its weakest link, although we welcome seeing some favorite faces in offbeat roles.